No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Gradient growth in the hyperbolic scenario

 The heuristics appear deceivingly simple, but in order to make the argument rigorous, we have to overcome a number of formidable technical difficulties.
 To begin with, the coefficients of \eqref{ode2} depend on the solution $\om$ through the integral operators $Q_1, Q_2$.
-The derivatives $\frac{\d Q_1}{\d x_1}, \frac{\d Q_2}{\d x_2}$ are given by singular integral operators.
-These can be controlled if one has control over the first derivatives $\frac{\d \om}{\d x_1}, \frac{\d \om}{\d x_2}$ of $\om$ inside the box, and thus one has a certain control over the coefficients of the ODE system \eqref{ode2}.
+The derivatives $\d_{x_1} Q_1, \d_{x_2} Q_2$ are given by singular integral operators.

 Of course, none of the coefficients may be neglected, and we have to produce sufficiently good estimates on the solutions of the full ODE system \eqref{ode2}.
 A major obstacle in getting good estimates, however, is caused by the unstable nature of \eqref{ode2}.
-This may be seen, e.g. by setting $c=0$, but keeping $b$, so that we get a supposedly better approximation than the diagonal system.
-In this model, the solutions can be calculated explictly, and we get
+To illustrate this we consider a tridiagonal system by setting $c=0$, but keeping $b$, so that we get a supposedly better approximation than the diagonal system.
+In this model, too, the solutions can be calculated explictly, and we get

-This shows that not only the derivative in $x_1$-direction but also the derivative in $x_2$-direction of $\om$ may potentially grow in time (due to the contribution $e^{-A(t)}\int_0^t b(s) e^{2 A(s)}~ds$), making things worse, since a possible strong growth in $\frac{\d\om}{\d x_2}$ is coupled back into the coefficients of the ODE \eqref{ode2} via our estimates on $\frac{\d Q_1}{\d x_1}, \frac{\d Q_2}{\d x_2}$.
-On the other hand, the factor $\xi_1(T_0)$ may help as before, via the feeding condition \eqref{eqfeeding2}.
+This shows that not only the derivative in $x_1$-direction but also the derivative in $x_2$-direction of $\om$ may potentially grow in time (due to the contribution $e^{-A(t)}\int_0^t b(s) e^{2 A(s)}~ds$).
+To make things worse, a possible strong growth in $\d_{x_2}\om$ is coupled back into the coefficients of the ODE \eqref{ode2} via our estimates on $\d_{x_1} Q_1, \d_{x_2} Q_2$.
+On the other hand, by a similar argumentation as in the case of the diagonal system, the factor $\xi_1(T_0)$ may help via a feeding condition.
 We need therefore to proceed with extreme care, looking to cancel the growing factor $e^A$ with the decaying factor $e^{-A}$ whenever possible.

+\begin{remark} In our scenario, we always assume the intensity of the feeding (i.e.~the quantity $R$) to be time-independent.
+One might think of allowing the feeding parameter to grow in time to include more complicated scenarios.
+However, this is met with considerable challenges.

+Firstly, it is not clear what a realistic condition on $R$ should be, since it depends on the complexity of the flow away from the origin.
+One concrete situation where we can imagine a reasonable time-dependent feeding condition is as follows: A vortex created by a large patch (see Figure \ref{fig3}) where $\om$ is constantly $1$.
+The flow revolves in clock-wise direction around the patch and, in analogy with a shear flow, one could assume linear growth in time of the gradient in the feeding zone.

+The application of the techniques developed here to time-dependent feeding are not straightforward (see Remark \ref{aboutTimeDepFeeding}), due to the non-local and non-linear nature of the problem. \end{remark}